DakotaOberon/HOPLEconomySource/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 There are many economy bots for Discord, yet they are usually tacked onto another bot and lack many features people want from an economy bot.
-HOPLEconomySource aims to be the foundation you need to quickly and easily set up your own economy bot for your server.
-This project is built with modding in mind, this along with the Open-Source nature of this project, I am confident that it will be the foundation for many amazing economy bots on Discord.
+HOPLEconomySource aims to be the foundation you need to set up your own economy bot quickly and easily on your server.
+This project is built with modding in mind, along with the open-source nature of this project, I am confident that it will be the foundation for many amazing economy bots on Discord.

 HOPLEconomySource comes as a rewrite to my own economy bot I made for a small private server of mine.
 My hope is that I will eventually move my own bot over to HOPLEconomySource as I build-up its features.